 How much does it cost?

 This service is offered free of charge.
 However, we require a guarantee in the form of a simple Loan Agreement that all damage-repairs or replacements will be paid for by the recipient, at cost price.
 We would always seek to keep costs down and so would repair machines where possible.
 If a machine cannot be repaired the cost of replacement would need to be met by the recipient.
-No repair or replacement would exceed £80 and, in most instances, would be much less than this.

 We’d love to hear from you if you can support our work by donating machines.